feiss/zero/readme.md

 ...by gathering different implementations, depending on the platform, language or technology you want to use, using only two function calls: `zero_open()` and `zero_update()`.

-It can be of many uses: as a learning tool for children, a testbed to implement classic or new CG routines, experiment, make apps or games, as some basic examples.
+It can be used as a learning tool for children, a testbed to implement classic or new CG routines, experiment, make apps or games, for example.

-It is **deeply** inspired by old Demoscene library **TinyPTC** by Gaffer.
+It is **deeply** inspired by the old Demoscene library **TinyPTC** by Gaffer.

-## Current implementations
+# Current implementations

 Anybody trying to add an implementation should try to adhere to the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle:

-* Keep the external dependencies to the minimum, or none.
+* Keep the external dependencies to a minimum, or none.
 The ideal usage of the library should be a single include.

-* Not make it too generic, full of options and supporting many pixel formats.
+* Do not make it too generic, full of options and supporting many pixel formats.
 We are only targeting typical RGB(A) and Indexed color modes, 8 bits per component.